-The 2019 Honda Insight looks nothing like what we’ve come to accept as that ‘hybrid look’.
+The 2019 Honda Insight Hybrid looks nothing like what we’ve come to accept as that ‘hybrid look’.
+When I picked the Insight up, I had to do a double-take.

-When I picked an Insight up from Rock Honda in the Los Angeles suburb of Fontana, California I literally did a couple double-takes.
-Because the Insight looks like an Accord from one angle and a Civic from another angle.
+Because the Insight Hybrid looks like an Accord from one angle and a Civic from another angle.
 When in reality it’s really a blend of both!
 But still, it looks nothing like a hybrid.

 Check out the pics below while listening to my podcast review of this quiet, comfortable and stylish fuel-sipper.

-And actually, there’s a lot of Insight billboards around SoCal lately.
-You may have noticed – they’re the ones that state something like “proof that a hybrid can be stylish”.
+So, when the new Honda Insight Hybrid first came out there were a lot of billboards promoting it.
+And they proclaimed something like “proof that a hybrid can be stylish”.
 And you know what – those billboards are spot on.

-The 2019 Insight is a great looking ride.
+The 2019 Insight is a great-looking ride.
 If you’re familiar with the current Honda model line-up; at first glance, the Insight might have you thinking it’s a sophisticated Accord or maybe you catch the angle where it looks like a sporty Civic – and both would be correct.
-As the Insight was given elements of both vehicles.
+As the 4-door Hybrid was given elements of both vehicles.

 2019 Honda Insight Trims & MSRPs

-Honda keeps it simple with the Insight this year offering three trim levels:
+Honda keeps it simple with the Insight Hybrid this year offering three trim levels:

 - The base model – LX starting at $22,830.